PLUT0pluto/n-Body-SIM/README.md

 # n-Body Gravity Simulator

-This is a simple n-body gravity simulator built with Python, Pygame, and a C++ extension for the physics calculations.
+This is a simple n-body gravity simulator built with Python, Pygame, and a C++ module for the physics calculations.
 It allows you to create, edit, and delete celestial bodies and watch them interact with each other based on gravitational forces.

-## Features

-*   **Real-time Simulation**: Watch the bodies interact in real-time.
-*   **C++ Performance**: The core physics calculations are performed in a C++ extension for better performance.
-The algorithm I used for calculations is RKF45.
-*   **Add and Remove Bodies**: Click to add new bodies, or select and delete existing ones.
-*   **Edit Body Properties**: Select a body to edit its position, velocity, mass, and radius.
-*   **Camera Controls**: Pan the camera to view different parts of the simulation.
-*   **Pause and Reset**: Pause the simulation to inspect the current state, or reset it to the initial conditions.
-*   **Velocity Control**: Drag to set the initial position and right-drag to set the velocity direction of a body.
+I started working on this project in c++ with intent on also using some c++ library for ui.
+But later I changed my mind and decided I'd rather use python since making ui seemed pretty easy with pygame, plus I haven't written anything in it in a while.
+This separation of physics and ui also gave me the idea to try multithreading and make c++ physics code run in a separate thread.
+I haven't tested how much this improves performance, but I mainly did it just to see how multithreading works so I'm pretty happy with it.

 ## How to Run